basho/basho_docs/source/languages/en/riak/quickstart.md

   13 transfers from 'dev1@127.0.0.1' to 'dev2@127.0.0.1'
 ```

-Finally, you can commit the batch:
+Finally, you can commit the join commands that you staged and then reviewed:

 ```bash
 dev2/bin/riak-admin cluster commit